 While it may be possible to compare iris images taken solely in the visible light frequencies, darker irises normally require infra-red imaging to highlight the features of the iris that are used for comparison.
 Thus, a mobile ID unit used for iris capture shall be based upon near-infrared wavelength capture (approximately 700 to 900 nm.)
 The iris image capture device must be capable of capturing light in the range of 700 to 900 nanometers.
 Some systems may use a portion of this range, which is acceptable.

 Mobile ID iris image capture devices typically provide infrared lighting using LEDs to illuminate the iris.
 The illumination is in a range partly visible to the human eye.
 Illumination shall be compliant with illumination standard IEC 825-1 and safety specification ISO 60825-1.
-The illumination wavelengths shall have > 90% of energy within the 700-900 nm band; and > 35 % of energy in the 700-900 nm. band.
+The illumination wavelengths shall have > 90% of energy within the 700-900 nm band; and > 35 % of energy in the 800-900 nm band.

 Many contemporary iris imagers are capable of capturing both left and right iris images simultaneously or quasi-simultaneously (within a few milliseconds).
 Others only capture one iris at a time.
 For mobile applications, both images should be captured simultaneously or quasi-simultaneously.
-This reduces that possibility of mislabeling of the individual images (right or left).
+This reduces the possibility of mislabeling of the individual images (right or left).
 It also allows for more accurate estimation of the roll angle and potentially higher accuracy and comparison speed.

 In order to achieve acceptable time-to-capture and Failure to acquire (FTA) rates, the iris image sampling frequency must be at least 5 frames per second.
 The iris image capture sensor shall use progressive scanning.
 The ability for an iris image capture device to suppress motion blur and to freeze motion, is a function of exposure time.
-The maximum allowable value for the exposure time, expressed in milliseconds, reduces as Iris acquisition profile (IAP) levels increase, from a maximum of 33 ms. at IAP 20 to a maximum of 10 ms. at IAP 40, as shown in Table 12.
+The maximum allowable value for the exposure time, expressed in milliseconds, reduces as Iris acquisition profile (IAP) levels increase, from a maximum of 33 ms at IAP 20 to a maximum of 10 ms at IAP 40, as shown in Table 9.
 Standard ISO/IEC 19794-6:2011 adopted the Modulation Transfer Function (MTF) specification of 0.6 with a spatial frequency of 2 cycles / mm.
-This was also adopted by the 2015 Update of the ANSI/NIST-ITL standard.
+A typical MTF plot for a device meeting this specification is shown in Figure 7.
+This specification was also adopted by the 2015 Update of the ANSI/NIST-ITL standard.

 Figure 7: MTF and Pixel Resolution